-- 57. (1) Where an individual believes there is an error Right to request or omission in his personal information, the individual correction of personal may request the head of the public authority that has the information in its custody or under its control, to correct the information. - (2) If no correction is made in response to a request under subsection (1), the head of the public authority shall annotate the information with the correction that was requested but not made and notify the individual who made the request that no correction was made. - (3) On correcting or annotating personal information under this section, the head of a public authority shall notify any other public authority or any third party to whom that information has been disclosed during the one-year period before the correction was requested, of such correction or annotation. - (4) Upon being notified under subsection (3) of a correction or annotation of personal information, a public authority shall make the correction or annotation on any record of that information in its custody or control. - 58.
-An individual who has filed a request for his Appeal to Data personal information pursuant to section 52 or who has Commissioner requested correction of personal information pursuant to section 57 may appeal any decision of the head of the public authority to the Commissioner. - 59.
-An appeal to the Commissioner under section 58 Time for shall be made within six weeks of the date when the application notice was given of the decision appealed from, by filing with the Commissioner written notice of appeal. - 60.
-The Commissioner may dismiss an appeal if the Immediate notice of appeal does not present a reasonable basis for dismissal concluding that the personal information to which the notice relates exists.
+- 57. (1) Where an individual believes there is an error or omission in his personal information, the individual may request the Head of a Public Body that has the information in its custody or under its control, to correct the information. - (2) If no correction is made in response to a request under subsection (1), the Head of a Public Body shall annotate the information with the correction that was requested but not made and notify the individual who made the request that no correction was made. - (3) On correcting or annotating personal information under this section, the Head of a Public Body shall notify any other public body or any third party to whom that information has been disclosed during the one-year period before the correction was requested, of such correction or annotation. - (4) Upon being notified under subsection (3) of a correction or annotation of personal information, a public body shall make the correction or annotation on any record of that information in its custody or control.

-Informing of notice of appeal

-61. Upon receiving the notice of appeal, the Commissioner shall inform the head of the public authority concerned and any other affected person of the notice of appeal.

-Mediation

-62. The Commissioner may authorize a mediator to investigate the circumstances of the appeal and to try to effect a settlement of the matter under appeal.

-Enquiry by the Commissioner
+- 58. An individual who has filed a request for his Appeal to personal information pursuant to section 52 or who has Commissioner requested correction of personal information pursuant to section 57 may appeal any decision of the head of the public body to the Commissioner. - 59.
+An appeal to the Commissioner under section 58 Time for application shall be made within six weeks of the date when the notice was given of the decision appealed from, by filing with the Commissioner written notice of appeal. - 60.
+Where an individual has a reasonable belief that Complaints to the a public body is not complying with the provisions of this Commissioner Act, he may make a complaint to the Commissioner. - 61.
+The Commissioner may dismiss-

+Immediate dismissal

+- (a) an appeal if the notice of appeal does not present a reasonable basis for concluding that the personal information to which the notice relates exists or is incorrect; or - (b) a complaint if the written complaint does not contain sufficient particulars to make a determination of non-compliance with the provisions of this Act. - 62.
+Upon receiving the notice of appeal under Informing of notice section 59, or a complaint under section 60, the of appeal Commissioner shall inform the Head of a Public Body concerned and any other affected person of the notice of appeal or the complaint. - 63.
+The Commissioner may authorize a mediator to Mediation investigate the circumstances of the appeal under section 58 and to try to effect a settlement of the matter under appeal. - 64.
+(1) The Commissioner may conduct an enquiry to Enquiry by the review the decision of the Head of a Public Body, or a Commissioner complaint in respect of a public body, if the Commissioner has- - (a) not authorized a mediator to conduct an investigation under section 63; or

-- 63. (1) The Commissioner may conduct an enquiry to review the decision of the head of a public authority if the Commissioner has- - (a) not authorized a mediator to conduct an investigation under section 62; or - (b) authorized a mediator to conduct an investigation under section 62, but no settlement has been reached. - (2) Where the Commissioner conducts an enquiry under this section he may on the conclusion of such enquiry either- - (a) affirm the decision of the head of the public authority; or - (b) order the head of the public authority to release the personal information or make the corrections requested.
+- (b) authorized a mediator to conduct an investigation under section 63, but no settlement has been reached. - (2) Where the Commissioner conducts an enquiry under this section he may, on the conclusion of such enquiry in respect of- - (a) a request for access either- - (i) affirm the decision of the Head of a Public Body; or - (ii) order the Head of a Public Body to release the personal information or make the corrections requested; - (b) a complaint- - (i) dismiss the complaint; or - (ii) order the Head of the Public Body to comply with the relevant provisions of this Act deemed to be in breach. - (3) A person aggrieved by a decision of the Commissioner under this section may apply to the High Court for Judicial Review.